Michael-Fernandes/Twitter-Sent/README.md

 #Twitter Sent

-This was a final project for Interactive System Design.
-It uses the python Natural Language Tool Kit and Twitter's API to give user feed back about a certain key word or topic by performing sentiment analysis on a set of tweets.
+Yet another sentiment classifier for Twitter.
+The following project uses the python NLPTK library to create a naive-bayes classifier to categorize Tweets as positive or negative.